 In which areas of Los Angeles will you be directly working?

 - County of Los Angeles

 - City of Los Angeles

-The major need we are responding to is the severe lack of resources put toward teacher development.
-PD for teachers is often an afterthought or only offered because it is a requirement.
-We want teachers to have a choice from a variety of workshops and we want them to see that we have the growth and development of their needs at the forefront of our mission.
+There is a severe lack of resources dedicated to teacher development.
+Professional development for teachers is often an afterthought or only offered because it is a requirement.
+We want arts educators in Los Angeles to have access to a variety of relevant continuing education workshops to support their teaching practice.